 Eastern Plains Community Action Agency - This is probably the leading non-profit agency in the area, and they offer the most assistance, advice, and counseling.
 The main program they offer is the Community Services Block Grant (CSBG).
 It is federally funded and pays for their services.

 This is a wide ranging program and it can offer Utility Bill Assistance, Health Care and Medical Support, as well as grants for paying housing costs, including Rent / Mortgage Assistance or Security Deposits.
 A goal is on income and self-sufficiency.
 They also help immigrants and Spanish speakers.
 EPCAA offers these for more basic needs and emergency expenses.

 Other support from the non-profit ranges from Food Assistance, Tax Preparation Help, Educational Assistance, and much more.
 They also offer Head Start and Child Care for children.
 Last, but not least, they are a great place to turn to for advice.
 For example, learn about New Mexico mortgage programs.

 The agency is located in Tucumcari New Mexico.
 (505) 461-1914.
 However it serves the entire region.
 There may also be other resources available from the center.
-More on Eastern Plains Community Action Agency programs.
+More on Eastern Plains Community Action Agency Programs.

 Help New Mexico is one of the state’s leading community action agencies.
-Low income and working poor families can get referrals, help in applying for government benefits, transitional housing, and other support.
+Low income and working poor families can get referrals, help in applying for government assistance benefits, transitional housing, and other support.
 Some funds may even be available for food, utilities, or rent.

 HELP is also involved in directing Eastern New Mexico families, including immigrants and Spanish speakers, to government benefits.
 Some of the main ones include LIHEAP grants, no interest loans for paying for rent, Medicaid, and many others.
 As the case managers are a resource for the community.
-Read Help-NM.
+Read more on Help-NM.